Levels of Play

 😊 Novice/Mid-level and inexperienced players looking for recreational play.

-😊 Intermediate/Mixed - (our current configuration) Open to all levels.
+😊 Intermediate/Mixed - Open to all levels.
 Transitional mixed courts are intended for players to "mix it up" with other skill levels to "play up" and "play down" to get to know each other and help develop better players at every level.

 😊 Advanced/Upper Intermediate - Experienced and skilled players looking for a higher level of competition.